davidarchanjo/spring-boot-crud-rest/README.md

 - `@ComponentScan` – scans for other configurations and beans in the same package as the Application class or below.

 ### CRUD Application
-The most common way to start using **Spring Boot** is by implementing a CRUD (a.k.a **C**reate, **R**ead, **U**pdate, **D**elete) application.
+The most common way to start using **Spring Boot** is by implementing a CRUD (a.k.a **C**reate, **R**ead, **U**pdate, **D**elete) REST application.
 I particularly consider it a "Hello World" when it comes to microservice frameworks, because most of what it is used for is related to building APIs. ***A CRUD application essentially contains the very basic functionalities that every API could have.***

 ## Project Structure
 When working with **Spring Boot** projects there is no constrained package structure and the actual structure will be driven by your requirement.
-However for convenience and simplicity's sake, the structure of this sample project is organized, not totally though, by following the MVC (a.k.a. **M**odel **V**iew **C**ontroller) Pattern.
+However, for convenience and simplicity's sake, the structure of this sample project is organized, not totally though, by following the MVC (a.k.a. **M**odel **V**iew **C**ontroller) Pattern.
 You can find more details about this pattern [here](https://examples.javacodegeeks.com/spring-mvc-architecture-overview-example/).

 The following are the base folders in which the project is organized and the purpose of each:
+- [📁 application](src/main/java/br/com/example/davidarchanjo/application): contains the main class, annotated with `@SpringBootApplication`, which is responsible for booting up the application;
-- [📁 adapter](./src/main/java/br/com/darchanjo/examples/adapter): contain utility classes responsible for converting entity to DTO (a.k.a. **D**ata **T**ransfer **O**bject) and vice-versa
+- [📁 builder](src/main/java/br/com/example/davidarchanjo/builder): contains utility class responsible for converting entity to DTO (a.k.a. **D**ata **T**ransfer **O**bject) and vice-versa;
-- [📁 config](./src/main/java/br/com/darchanjo/examples/config): contain definition of beans through Spring configuration classes annotated with `@Configuration`
+- [📁 config](src/main/java/br/com/example/davidarchanjo/config): contain definition of beans through Spring configuration classes annotated with `@Configuration`;
-- [📁 controller](./src/main/java/br/com/darchanjo/examples/controller): contain classes annotated with `@Controller` responsible for processing incoming REST API requests
+- [📁 controller](src/main/java/br/com/example/davidarchanjo/controller): contain classes annotated with `@Controller` responsible for processing incoming REST API requests;
-- [📁 exception](./src/main/java/br/com/darchanjo/examples/exception): contain custom exceptions for handling specific data consistent and/or business rule violations
+- [📁 exception](src/main/java/br/com/example/davidarchanjo/exception): contain custom exceptions for handling specific data consistent and/or business rule violations;
-- [📁 model](./src/main/java/br/com/darchanjo/examples/model): contain POJO classes (a.k.a. **P**lain **O**ld **J**ava **O**bject) annotated with `@Entity` representing database entities i.e., classes mapping database tables
+- [📁 domain](src/main/java/br/com/example/davidarchanjo/model/domain): contain POJO classes (a.k.a. **P**lain **O**ld **J**ava **O**bject) annotated with `@Entity` representing database entities i.e., classes mapping database tables;
+- [📁 dto](src/main/java/br/com/example/davidarchanjo/model/dto): contain DTO classes which are used as objects that pass through architectural boundaries to transfer data;
-- [📁 repository](./src/main/java/br/com/darchanjo/examples/repository): contain classes annotated with `@Repository` responsible for providing the mechanism for storage, retrieval, search, update and delete operation on objects usually present in a database
+- [📁 repository](src/main/java/br/com/example/davidarchanjo/repository): contain classes annotated with `@Repository` responsible for providing the mechanism for storage, retrieval, search, update and delete operation on objects usually present in a database;
-- [📁 service](./src/main/java/br/com/darchanjo/examples/service): contain classes annotated with `@Service` in which business logic is implemented
+- [📁 service](src/main/java/br/com/example/davidarchanjo/service): contains class annotated with `@Service` in which business logic is implemented;
-- [📁 web](./src/main/java/br/com/darchanjo/examples/dto): contain DTO classes which are used as objects that pass through architectural boundaries to transfer data

 ## Prerequisites